natcap/invest.users-guide/source/sediment_retention.rst

 :math:`USLE=R \times K \times LS \times C \times P`	(from Wischmeier & Smith, 1978)

-where *R* is the rainfall erosivity, *K* is the soil erodibility factor, *LS* is the slope length-gradient factor, C is the crop/vegetation and management factor and P is the support practice factor.
+where *R* is the rainfall erosivity, *K* is the soil erodibility factor, *LS* is the slope length-gradient factor, C is the crop-management factor and P is the support practice factor.

 The Slope Length Factor (LS) is one of the most critical parameters in the USLE.
 Slope length is the distance from the origin of overland flow along its flow path to the location of either concentrated flow or deposition.
 It reflects the indirect relationship between slope and land management (terracing, ditches, buffers, barriers).
 The LS factor is essentially the distance that a drop of rain/sediment runs until its energy dissipates.
 It represents a ratio of soil loss under given conditions compared to a reference site with the "standard" slope of 9% and slope length of 72.6 feet.
 The steeper and longer the slope is, relative to the conditions of the reference site, the higher the risk for erosion will be (for more information see http://www.omafra.gov.on.ca/english/engineer/facts/00-001.htm).
 The estimates of slope-length are based on methodology in a model called N-SPECT such that abrupt changes in slope result in length cutoffs.
 Adjustments are necessary when slope is greater than 9% and slope length is different than 72.6 feet (22.12m).
 In the model, different LS equations are automatically used for slope conditions that differ from the standard reference site conditions of the USLE equation development.
 The slope threshold that the model uses to switch between the follwoing two equations is specified as a model input and depends on the local geomorphology and watershed characteristics..